Advanced Background Checks Opt Out & Remove Your Info

 - Find your listing in the search results

 - Make your opt-out request

 - Wait for the verification email and click on the confirmation link

 Keep reading for the full opt out procedure with screenshots.

 Go to the Advanced Background Checks opt-out request page.
 Enter your email address, complete the CAPTCHA challenge, and click “begin removal process.”

-TIP: Use a throwaway email account or masked email address, like those provided by Firefox Relay.
+TIP: Use a throwaway email account or masked email address, like those provided by Firefox Relay or others.